jussi-cohesity/cohesity-scripts/vmware-backupstatus-customattributes/README.md

-# Cohesity VMware VM backup status info to custom attributes
+# Cohesity VMware VM backup status info to notes field

-This is an example powershell script to update VMware VM's Customattributes to include info of latest backup runs
+This is an example powershell script to update VMware VM's notes field to include info of latest backup runs

 # Prerequisites